Elham-Babaei/Leaf_dataset_classification/README.md

-# Introduction-to-ML-project
+# Introduction to ML project

-Prof Medvet- leaf dataset classification
+classification on Leaf dataset coded in R